Persevering

 • Depending on our personality, we have a tendency to overthink and withdraw from others, which is the absolute worst thing to do when we become discouraged.

-3. Emotional resilience (associate three positive feelings for every negative one)
+3. Emotional resilience (associating three positive feelings with every negative one)

-4. Social resilience (connect with others when you fail)
+4. Social resilience (connecting with others when you fail)

 Work more to actually finish tasks than start them:

-2. Your expectations increase the longer you persist in a task, so kill perfectionism by getting tasks done early.
+3. Your expectations increase the longer you persist in a task.

 Extra effort really isn’t that hard:

-• You’ve already invested the time, money, and energy into something, so going the additional bit is usually not hard.
+• You’ve already invested the time, money, and energy into something, so going the extra bit is usually not hard.

 • It does, however, require creativity to consider how to apply your extra effort to create the best results.